HeloiseMuller/Chimera/README.md

  ```
  It reads two files:*_all_chimera_alongSegments_IE.txt and *_all_chimera_alongHIMs_IE.txt

- It outputs 2 figures: both show the number of HIM-mediated IMPH (number of Integration event Per Million reads of Host sequenced), one for each sample, and one for each proviral segment.
+ It outputs 2 figures: both show the number of HIM-mediated IPMH (number of Integration event Per Million reads of Host sequenced), one for each sample, and one for each proviral segment.
  It also outputs summaized tables giving the number of IPMH for each sample and segment, and also the percentage of IE that falls in HIM.

  ## 6-NbIEvsDepth.R